Terry-Wang-Lynx/BetterMPNN/BetterMPNN/main/README-1.md

 If you have any questions or need help:

-·Create GitHub Issues for public discussion
+·Create GitLab Issues for public discussion

 ·Contact the maintenance team through the project repository